This Black family's home appraisal grew by $92,000 after they removed all signs of their race

 Erica Parker stood in her guest bedroom the day she was “white-washing,” far from the chatter of her two little girls.

 “There’s a picture I forgot.
 That could be a $5,000 picture.
-Gonna go ahead and grab that,” she said as she focused on a picture of a smiling Black girl in a pink tutu.
+Gonna go ahead and grab that,” she said as she focused on a photo of a smiling Black girl in a pink tutu.
 “I’m taking these videos to document the ridiculousness it is of being a Black, middle-class family in America.”

 Homeowners who believe their rights have been violated can contact Housing Opportunities Made Equal, Greater Cincinnati’s fair housing organization.
 More information about HOME is available online or by calling (513) 721-4663.